ghostserverd/mediaserver-docker/README.md

 ## Configure Sonarr
 `<server-ip>:8989`

 `sonarr` should be configurable the same as any other installation of it.
 Feel free to skip these steps if you know how to configure `sonarr` already.

-Do make sure that your download path is set to `/data/completed/tv` as that is the directory that the container has permissions to.
+⚠️ Do make sure that your download path is set to `/data/completed/tv` as that is the directory that the container has permissions to.
+⚠️ It is also critical that you use `qbittorrent` instead of the IP address when configuring the download client, as well as `jackett` instead of the IP when setting up your indexer.
+This is because this uses docker-compose networking which means each service is accessible at the name of the service, rather than the host IP address.

 Step-by-step for those who need it